codeBender31/Memory-Game/README.md

 Here's a walkthrough of implemented user stories:

-Here is a reminder on how to embed Loom videos on GitHub.
-Feel free to remove this reminder once you upload your README.

 ![Alt text](https://github.com/codeBender31/Memory-Game/blob/main/Memory%20Game/MemoryGame.gif)

 ## Notes

-Describe any challenges encountered while building the app.
+### Any challenges encountered while building the app.

 The challenges I faced included getting used to SwiftUI but I found it more intuitive than using Storyboard elements.
 ## License